Drauthius/awesome-sharedtags/README.md

 A simple implementation for creating tags shared on multiple screens for [awesome window manager](http://awesome.naquadah.org/).

-This branch of the library is intended to work with *awesome* version 4.0 (and all minor versions), but there are other branches with support for other versions.
+This branch of the library is intended to work with *awesome* version 4 (for all minor versions), but there are other branches with support for other versions.